thoughtspot/thoughtspot.github.io/_appliance/hardware/installing the smc.md

 {% include note.html content="There is one power button for each node." %}

 ### Step 4: Log in
-Connect the keyboard and the mouse to the appliance, and log in using the *admin* user credentials for the console.
+Connect the keyboard and the mouse to the appliance, and log in using the admin user credentials for the console.
+If you do not know the admin credentials, ask your network administrator.

 {: id="Configure-Node-in-Terminal"}
 ## Configure Nodes in Terminal